 - The surge in social selling on Facebook groups.
 It is common for individuals in India to list their houses for rent, applications for sale or even pets for adoption in large facebook groups.
 Key reasoning that encourages this behavior is the verification of social profiles and background checks that are enabled by simply clicking on the poster’s profile link.

 - The surge in influencer sales on Instagram.
-The platform continues to dominate among millenials as a go-to platform for everything from news to comics and everything in between
+The platform continues to dominate among millennials as a go-to platform for everything from news to comics and everything in between

-- Rising number of business interactions enabled by Whatsapp.
+- A rising number of business interactions enabled by Whatsapp.
 Small and medium enterprises stand to see substantial gains through chat-bot enabled interactions on Whatsapp.
-While the APIs are not open for the general public yet, prominent services such as MakeMyTrip in India already deliver travel tickets in PDF forms through whatsapp messages.
+While the APIs are not open for the general public yet, prominent services such as MakeMyTrip in India already deliver travel tickets in PDF forms through WhatsApp messages.
 It won’t be long before full-blown checkout processes will be enabled on the platform

 Facebook’s desire to enter payments is further cemented by the fact that it has rolled out digital payments in India and Thailand, two of its largest userbases.
 By simply shifting from an advertisement driven model in these economies to solely focusing on payments, the “social network’ platform will become a banking behemoth that can compete directly against the likes of WeChat.